 The Table above starts in row 4 of the worksheet with a Header and ends in row 43 because the Total Row is toggled on.
 If I execute the following code inside the Immediate window of the VBA Editor, only the data range is returned.

-The first line is the VBA code asking for the address of the Table1… Read the rest
+The first line is the VBA code asking for … Read the rest

 I have an Excel file that creates different reports from a data table using a macro, and before Excel 2010 was released the “time-hog” was running VBA code for the print settings.
 Tell me you’ve added something like the following code and had your execution time slow exponentially.